NeokingdomDAO/contracts/WHITEPAPER.md

 #### NeokingdomToken.sol:

-The NeokingdomToken contract is a standard ERC-20 token with a 1:1 relationship with the Governance Token.
+The `NeokingdomToken` contract is a standard ERC-20 token with a 1:1 relationship with the Governance Token.
 It can be transferred and traded by anyone, but it does not provide special rights unless wrapped into a Governance Token by a KYC-compliant holder via the Internal Market.
 This maintains a clear distinction between the two tokens and their functionalities.

 #### DAORoles.sol

-The DAORoles.sol contract centralizes ACL management across multiple contracts in NEOKingdom DAO, streamlining access control and reducing the risk of errors or inconsistencies, providing a robust solution for all the smart contracts in our architecture.
+The `DAORoles` contract centralizes ACL management across multiple contracts in NEOKingdom DAO, streamlining access control and reducing the risk of errors or inconsistencies, providing a robust solution for all the smart contracts in our architecture.

 ## Appendix